-Open your authentication app and enter the key that is displayed in the dialog.
+Open your authentication app and enter the key displayed in the dialog.

 You can use the same QR code or secret key to pair your account with apps on multiple devices.

-Enter the 6-digit code that is generated by your authentication app into the input field on the dialog.
+Enter the 6-digit code generated by your authentication app into the input field on the dialog.

 Click the Enable button.

 Whenever you log in with your YouTrack credentials, you are asked to enter the code generated by your authentication app.

 When you pair your account with an authentication app, YouTrack generates a set of one-time recovery codes.
 These codes let you log in to your account even when you don't have access to your authentication app.